 The acceptable OSHA Permissible Exposure Limits (PELs) are the maximum concentration of a chemical in air that a worker may be exposed to without respiratory protection.
 OSHA PELs are typically two to three orders of magnitude higher than EPA's more restrictive risk-based screening values.
-At DoD facilities, OSHA guidance will regulate workplace settings that use industrial chemicals.
-For employees not using job-related chemicals in their work place (e.g., an office worker), risk assessments attributable to vapor intrusion will appropriately consider background concentrations for commercial/industrial settings and relevant non-residential exposure assumptions.
+At DoD facilities, OSHA standards will be considered in workplace settings where chemicals are used, in accordance with Service occupational safety regulations and policy.
+For workplace settings where vapor intrusion is being evaluated as part of a DoD response action as a result of releases to the environment, risk assessments that consider the indoor air exposure pathways should recognize any background concentrations for commercial or industrial settings as appropriate to the specific workplace and exclude them from the calculation of risk and use relevant non-residential exposure assumptions for the assessment of risk from the vapor intrusion sources of indoor air contamination.